genicos/ahmmmls_iterative_site_testing/README.md

 Compares two likelihood ratios with a 95% cutoff ratio.

 ### final_log
-Recorded log of iteration procedure performed for the paper "Interference caused by multi-locus selection in admixed populations"
+Recorded log of iteration procedure performed for the paper "Inferring multi-locus selection in admixed populations"

 ### log (generated file)
 Information from the iteration procedure is recorded here